gsimon75-cloud/gcd_lb_demo/README.md

 The files `provisioner.pem`, `provisioner.openssh.pub`, `service_account.json` contain credential information,
 which has to be actualised with valid values before use.

-For the autoscaling feature the frontends must be fully cloneable, so they will be a Managed Instance Pool, and for that we need an Instance Template.
+For the autoscaling feature the webservers must be fully cloneable, so they will be a Managed Instance Pool, and for that we need an Instance Template.